realKidDouglas/whatsdapp-ui-example/README.md

 Here you can search for a DPNS name and add to your conversations.

 Now start secure chatting over the blockchain ;)
+Be patient again.
+Sent messages will be shown *after* they arrived at the blockchain implying success.

 If you're interested in, you can find your encrypted messages with the [Dash Platform Explorer](https://pce.cloudwheels.net).
 You can find our contract containing `receiverId`, timestamps and content of yor messages.